takahashim/eps2pgf/other_files/README.txt

 Eps2pgf is a PostScript interpreter that converts Encapsulated PostScript (EPS) figures to the Portable Graphics Format (PGF)
 <http://sourceforge.net/projects/pgf/>.
 PGF/TikZ is a TeX macro package for
-describing graphics.
+generating graphics.
 It support several back-end drivers, including pdfTeX and Dvips.
 The major advantage of Eps2pgf is that all texts are typeset by TeX, giving you all the powerful typesetting features and a uniform look of the final document.
 It has several options to control how text in figures is
-handled: (i) accurately reproduce text labels (with same font size and formatting as in EPS figure), (ii) direct copying of text labels (text is interpreted as TeX code), or (iii) PSfrag-compatible replacement of text labels, either using a separate file with tags, or using tags embedded in the text labels.
+handled: (i) reproduce text labels accurately (with same font size and formatting as in EPS figure), (ii) copy text labels verbatim (text in EPS figure is TeX code), or (iii) replace text labels using PSfrag-compatible rules from a separate file with tags, or using tags embedded in the text labels.

-The goal of Eps2pgf to support all PostScript figures created by programs regularly used by TeX users to create figures, such as MATLAB, Mathematica and Maple.
+The goal of Eps2pgf is to support all PostScript figures created by programs regularly used by TeX users to create figures, such as MATLAB, Mathematica and Maple.
 If you encounter a figure that Eps2pgf fails to process, please report it using the bug tracker